reflectoring/reflectoring.github.io/_posts/2021-06-06-spring-camel.md

 The transport of a message from the source to the destination goes through multiple processing steps.
 Processing in each step is done by a Camel component.
 Components process or modify the original message or redirect it to a different endpoint.
 Apache Camel ships with an [extensive set of components](https://camel.apache.org/components/latest/) and we can also [build our own components](https://camel.apache.org/manual/latest/writing-components.html) by implementing the [Component](https://www.javadoc.io/doc/org.apache.camel/camel-api/latest/org/apache/camel/Component.html) interface to fulfill any specific integration needs.

 ### Domain Specific Language (DSL)
-We define routes in Apache Camel with two variants of Domain Specific Languages (DSL) for defining routes: a Java DSL and a Spring XML DSL.
-Endpoints and processors are the basic building blocks for defining routes with DSL.
-The processor is configured by setting its attributes with expressions or logical predicates.
+We define routes in Apache Camel with a variety of [Domain Specific Languages (DSL)](https://camel.apache.org/manual/latest/dsl.html).
+Java DSL, and Spring XML DSL are the two main types of DSLs used in Spring applications.

-Here is an example of a route defined using Java DSL :
+Here is an example of a route defined using a Java DSL :

 ```java
 ("file:/mysrc").split().tokenize("\n").to("jms:queue:myQueue")
 ```
 Here we have defined a route with a file endpoint as a source and a JMS queue as a destination.
-We are reading files from the input folder `mysrc`, read each file by applying the split processor, and tokenize the contents of each file with the newline separator, and sending each line to the JMS queue.
+When we execute this route, it will read all files from the input folder `mysrc`, pick up each file due to the `split` method, and call `tokenize` method on the contents of each file with a newline separator, and finally send each line to the JMS queue.

 The same route defined using Spring XML DSL looks like this :
 ```xml